kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes.md

 {{% capture overview %}}

-The Kubernetes platform can now be used to run both Linux and Windows containers.
-This page shows how one or more Windows nodes can be registered to a cluster.
+You can use Kubernetes to run a mixture of Linux and Windows nodes, so you can mix Pods that run on Linux on with Pods that run on Windows.
+This page shows how to register Windows nodes to your cluster.

 {{% /capture %}}